-The information contained in this proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies to be used at the annual and special meeting (the "Meeting") of holders (the "Shareholders") of common shares (the "Shares") of Aptose Biosciences Inc. (the "Corporation", "Aptose", "we" or "our") to be held on June 4, 2019 at 10:00 A.M.
-(Pacific time) at the Intercontinental Hotel, 901 Bayfront Court, San Diego, California, 92101, United States of America and at all adjournments thereof, for the purposes set forth in the accompanying notice of meeting (the "Notice of Meeting").
+The information contained in this proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies to be used at the annual general meeting (the "Meeting") of holders (the "Shareholders") of common shares (the "Shares") of Aptose Biosciences Inc. (the "Corporation", "Aptose", "we" or "our") to be held on June 2, 2020 at 10:00 a.m.
+(Pacific time) and at all adjournments thereof, for the purposes set forth in the accompanying notice of meeting (the "Notice of Meeting").
+The Meeting will be held online at https://web.lumiagm.com/192484056.
+There will be no physical location for shareholders and duly appointed proxyholders to attend.
 It is expected that the solicitation will be made primarily by mail but proxies may also be solicited personally by directors, officers, employees or agents of the Corporation.
 The solicitation of proxies by this Proxy Statement is being made by or on behalf of management of the Corporation.
 The total cost of the solicitation will be borne by Aptose.

-The information contained in this Proxy Statement is given as at April 25, 2019 except where otherwise noted.
+The information contained in this Proxy Statement is given as at April 24, 2020 except where otherwise noted.
 All references to "dollar" or the use of the symbol "\$" are to United States dollars and use of the symbol "CA\$" refers to Canadian dollars, unless otherwise indicated.

-QUESTIONS ABOUT THE ANNUAL AND SPECIAL MEETING AND VOTING YOUR SHARES
+OUESTIONS ABOUT THE ANNUAL AND SPECIAL MEETING AND VOTING YOUR SHARES